voxsim/badook/README.md

 the crash has already been fixed in a newer version of WebKit that will eventually find its way into PhantomJS.
-It's still worth reporting your bug against PhantomJS, but it's probably not worth filing a bug against Poltergeist as there's not much we can do.
+It's still worth reporting your bug against PhantomJS, but it's probably not worth filing a bug against Badook as there's not much we can do.

 If you experience sporadic crashes a lot, it may be worth configuring your CI to automatically re-run failing tests before reporting a failed